Amazon's Best Holiday Gifts Under $200

-Amazon's Best Holiday Gifts Under $200 You Can Get By Christmas -- Samsung, Instant Pot and More
+Amazon's Best Holiday Gifts Under $200 You Can Still Get By Christmas Eve -- Theragun, Instant Pot and More

-Looking to score the best holiday gifts before Christmas?
-That doesn't mean you have to spend over $200 -- if you're looking at Amazon's 2021 holiday gift guide!
-The countdown to Christmas is on and while supply chain issues may be causing shipping delays, Amazon planned ahead and beefed up its delivery service efforts to get gifts to you on time.
+Looking to score last-minute holiday gifts before Christmas?
+You can still get tons of items from Amazon's 2021 holiday gift guide delivered by Christmas Eve regardless of supply chain issues, but you'd better act fast!

 Amazon is filled with great gift ideas with products ranging in electronics, kitchen tools, home accessories and fashion items.
 Since the list is extensive, ET has scoured the offerings and narrowed it down to the best of the best.
 Some highlights of our selects include the Furbo Dog Camera, Apple AirPods, the Amazon Kindle and more!
 Plus, many of the items are on sale as part of 2021 holiday gift guide